cpdhleague/Guide-book/index.md

 ---
-title: "CPDH.guide"
+title: " "
-seo_title: "CPDH.guide | Pauper Commander Resources"
+seo_title: "CPDH.guide"

 # This tells Jekyll to use the "splash" layout
 layout: splash